 A Landscape Analysis

 Consequentially, step one is ALWAYS the landscape analysis.
-We carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
-This is very important because it lets us take advantage of opportunities and low hanging fruit.
+To understand the competitive landscape, we carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
+We need to know what your competitors do well because you need to be at least as good as they are and knowing what they do poorly lets us spot opportunity and low hanging fruit.

 The Value Proposition, Brand Strategy and Messaging